Subvisual-Academy/wrapeth/README.md

   node_url: "https://example-node-url.com"
 ```

 Replace "https://example-node-url.com" with the URL of your Ethereum node.
-You can also set the Ethereumex client type to either Ethereumex.HttpClient, Ethereumex.IpcClient or WebSocket.
+You can also set the Ethereumex client type to either `Ethereumex.HttpClient`, `Ethereumex.IpcClient` or `WebSocket`.

 ## Usage